EntySec/libpawn/README.md

 ## Features

-* Supports different ways of loading ELF and shared objects.
+* Supports different ways of loading various executable files.
 * Lightweight and small library that can be ported to almost every single program.
-* Zero requirements.
+* Supports most popular executable formats: ELF, PE and Mach-O.

 ## Building libpawn